tweag/sparkle/posts/hello-sparkle.md

     putStrLn $ show numAs ++ " lines with the letter 'a'."
 ```

-Nothing too fancy here: assuming we have some large vector
+Nothing too fancy here: assuming we have a file *somewhere*
-*somewhere*, we'd like to compute a new vector with every element
+(on S3 in this case), we'd like to count the number of lines that contain
-doubled.
-If the vector really is very large, Spark, the underlying
+at least one "a".
+If the file is very large, Spark, the underlying
 middleware that we're using to write this app, could choose to do this
 piecewise on multiple nodes in parallel.